HarikalarKutusu/cv-tbox-dataset-compiler/README.md

 ## Scripts

 The first two scripts should be run before the final one.
+The timings are based on the HW given at the bottom.

 ### split_compile.py